Gender Equality Plan (GEP)

 Each Department and School at the University has an Equality, Diversity, and Inclusion (EDI) Lead as well as an Athena Swan lead whose roles are included in the University's Workload allocation model.

-Include arrangements for data collection and monitoring
+Data collection and monitoring

 An EDI annual report that includes gender-disaggregated baseline data for students and staff is presented at our most senior committees.
 Each School and Department have gender specific KPI’s (to improve representation) that are monitored through the EDI Governance Committee’s and Athena SWAN Sub Committee.

-Supported by training and capacity-building
+Training and capacity-building

 The University ED&I team maintain EDI webpages for all staff and students, which includes self-learning training modules, workbooks, podcasts, toolkits and guidance, all available online.